bynil/MessageJudge/README.md

 # Installation
 1. Download repo and use Xcode 9.0+ to open the project.
-2. If your Apple ID is not a apple developer account, you can sign app with your personal team.
+2. If your Apple ID is not an Apple developer account, you can sign app with your personal team.
 Do not forget to trust your account in iPhone (Settings -> General -> Device Management -> DEVELOPER APP -> Trust xxx) after install the app first time.
-Notice that apps signed by free personal team  will expired and unusable in a short time(about a week), you have to rebuild and reinstall it.
+Notice that apps signed by a free personal team will expire and unusable in a short time(about a week), you have to rebuild and reinstall it.
 3. Change bundle identifier as you like.
 Remember that you need to change both `MessageJudge` and `MessageJudgeExt`, switch them in project targets.

     For example: `me.gexiao.MessageJudge` -> `com.yourname.MessageJudge`, `me.gexiao.MessageJudge.MessageJudgeExt` -> `com.yourname.MessageJudge.MessageJudgeExt`.